 The FDA is very clear about the information researchers must include in their informed consent documentation.
 The administration lists eight elements that researchers must include on their informed consent forms:

 - Other medical treatments for the condition under study

 - A description of the patient’s confidentiality rights

 - Compensation, plus how researchers plan to treat study-related injuries/illnesses

 - Contact information for authorities involved in the study

 - A statement reiterating that the subject’s participation is totally voluntary and can be withdrawn at any time

 Researchers may include even more information on their informed consent forms “when appropriate,” says the FDA.
 They might need to mention that there could be hidden risks to participation, for instance, or what could happen if the subject suddenly quits the study.

 By now, it’s clear that informed consent documents can get long and complicated.
 That only adds to the challenge of sharing, collecting, and filing them.
 One solution is to switch to online forms, which save paper and can be transmitted electronically.
 Because they’re already digital, staff can easily add online signed consent forms to electronic medical record systems — no scanning necessary.

-Jotform makes it easy to personalize, deploy, sign, and collect electronic consent forms that fully comply with HIPAA.
+Jotform makes it easy to personalize, deploy, sign, and collect HIPAA-friendly electronic consent forms.
 Start with one of our 60+ informed consent templates, and edit to fit your situation.
 Jotform’s intuitive drag-and-drop editor lets you add and remove sections at will.
 Just select a field to replace the template text with your own copy.